KTrav5/se_project_spots/README.md

 Users will be able to add and remove photos.
 Users will also be able to like other users photos and update their profiles.

-- Intro
-- Figma
-- Images

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+There wil be interactive buttons for user to edit their profiles and photos, as well as add new posts.
+This project has been created in conjunction with the Figma design.
+It was created using HTML and CSS based on the figma design.

 **Figma**